Electricity and meter questions answered

-If you've recently moved to a new house or set up a business on new premises, you might need to sort out getting the electricity reconnected.
+If you've recently moved to a new house or set up a business in a brand new or old building that has been disconnected, you might need to sort out getting the electricity reconnected.
 If you are a new customer and the building has a power connection but the supply is off, you need to contact your chosen energy supplier for re-connection.

 It's advisable that you get an Installation Certificate from a qualified electrician (if you have a landlord they can arrange this).
 Your chosen energy supplier will connect your electrical supply to your consumer unit.

 If there is a new service that is required, you’ll need to contact your Distribution Network Operator (DNO).

 Here's how to get a quote for the work if you need a new service:

 When you get a quote for the work – some of this work can be done by an electrician and is known as ‘contestable’ work.
 Contestable work is electrical work done by a suitably accredited Independent Connections Provider (ICP).
 Contestable work can be the installation of cables and other tasks to create a new electricity connection.

 Ask for the quote to be broken down into contestable and non-contestable work.
 If you think you are being charged too much for contestable work you can speak to local electricians to compare prices and get the best deal for you.

 Why is my electricity not working?

 There could be several reasons why your power is out.
 Here are top issues and solutions:

 Switching providers is easier than you may think.
 There are two ways you can switch: